PROCEDURE - ORAL CAVITY

 Trace the anterior belly of the digastric muscle inferiorly to where it becomes tendinous just superior to the hyoid bone.

 This tendinous region hooks through a ligament attached to the hyoid bone and then becomes a muscle again continuing superolaterally.
+This defines the anterior belly anterior to this hook and the posterior belly posterior to this hook

 (Figure750) (Figure773) (Netter035) (Netter036)